Heavy Field Effects on Inflationary Models in Light of ACT Data: Non-Gaussian Features from Heavy Field

 \subsection{Bispectrum in EFT}

 First, let us compute the bispectrum within the single-field EFT, following the same approach as in the previous section.
 This method is often sufficient to estimate the size of bispectrum in the equilateral configuration when $\sigma$ is relatively heavy compared to the Hubble scale.
-After integrating out $\sigma$ using Eq.~\eqref{sigma_int}, we obtain derivative self-interaction terms for $\zeta$:
+After integrating out $\sigma$ using Eq.~\eqref{sigma_int}, we obtain derivative self-interaction terms for $\zeta$:\footnote{Other interactions such as $\dot{\zeta}\sigma^2$ and $\sigma^3$ which exist in the expansion of Eq.~\eqref{L_2_2}, also contribute to the effective $\dot{\zeta}^3$ term, as discussed in Ref.~\cite{Garcia-Saenz:2019njm}.
+Some of these contributions are comparable to Eq.~\eqref{int_a}, while others depend on model-specific details such as the target field-space metric and the potential form.
+These effects do not significantly alter the following estimation of non-Gaussianity in models where the contributions from the field-space geometry or the potential are subdominant, which we assume throughout this paper.}

 where, $\cdots$ denotes sub-leading terms, and the sound speed $c_s$ is understood as defined in Eq.~\eqref{c_s}.
 The bispectrum $\langle\zeta_{\mathbf{k}_1} \zeta_{\mathbf{k}_2} \zeta_{\mathbf{k}_3}\rangle$ arising from the contact interaction in Eq.~\eqref{int_a} can then be computed using the standard in-in formalism~\cite{Weinberg:2005vy, Chen:2017ryl, Wang:2013zva}.
 Defining the so-called shape function $S(k_1,k_2,k_3)$ as